nevencaplar/PTF_AGN/ReadMe.md

 ## Short description:

 When you un-tar the Data file, you will will presented with directories, contaning light-curves from each chip.
 Each chip directory contains *.csv files with the light curves of the individual objects.
 The name of each file is InternalIdentificationNumber_RA_DEC.csv.
-Note also that this is not the full dataset (up to April 2015), as the time period covered gere is until Feb 01 2015
+Note also that this is not the full dataset (up to April 2015), as the time period covered here is until Feb 01 2015

 Each file has a following structure: